KemPharm – Consenus Indicates Potential 941.7% Upside

-KemPharm with ticker code (KMPH) now have 1 analysts covering the stock.
+KemPharm found using ticker (KMPH) now have 1 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
 The range between the high target price and low target price is between 2.5 and 2.5 calculating the mean target price we have 2.5.
-With the stocks previous close at 0.24 this indicates there is a potential upside of 941.7%.
-The 50 day moving average now sits at 0.25 and the 200 day MA is 0.42.
-The company has a market cap of $13m.
+With the stocks previous close at 0.24 this would imply there is a potential upside of 941.7%.
+The 50 day MA is 0.24 and the 200 day MA is 0.41.
+The market capitalisation for the company is $15m.
 Company Website: http://kempharm.com

 KemPharm, a specialty pharmaceutical company, discovers and develops various proprietary prodrugs in the United States.
 The company’s product candidate includes KP415 and KP484 for the treatment of attention deficit hyperactivity disorder; and KP879 for the treatment of stimulant use disorder.
 It also provides APADAZ, an immediate-release combination product candidate of benzhydrocodone and acetaminophen to treat the short-term management of acute pain.
 The company has a collaboration agreement with KVK-Tech to manufacture and commercialize APADAZ.
 KemPharm was founded in 2006 and is headquartered in Celebration, Florida.